The Organization to Prevent CHILD parenting time blockage (#TOPCHILD) - let's make this viral!

 WE CANNOT ALLOW THIS TO CONTINUE!
 JOIN US IN THE FIGHT AND GET IN TOUCH WITH YOUR NJ LEGISLATIVE REPRESENTATIVE.

+Please help and get involved so this does not happen to another non-custodial parent.
 You can find your New Jersey State Legislator at: https://www.njleg.state.nj.us/members/abcroster.asp